UNM-CARC/test-programs/README.md

-# workshops
+# CARC Test Programs

-Example code for CARC Workshops
+A collection of test programs for carc workshops